 - Tomatoes: slice the top portion of the tomatoes off and scoop out the seeds to create a cup.
 Discard seeds.
 Salt the inside of the tomato and place upside down to draw out some of the liquid.
 Chop the top portion and reserve.

 - Onions: If large, cut in half and if medium-sized, remove the top third.
 A melon baller will be helpful.
 Chop the removed onion and/or tops and reserve.

 Note: Making this recipe by picking a combination of vegetables ensures you’ll be able to make a flavorful, colorful stuffing.
 If you only Stuff one or two types, consider supplementing your chopped vegetables with others and only using part of reserved the vegetable you are stuffing, saving the rest for another use.
 Example: You wouldn’t necessarily want an onion stuffed with onion or tomato stuffed with only tomato!
-I n the photo, above, you can see that while I only stuffed Zucchini, I added a bit of Tomato and Bell Pepper.
+In the photo, above, you can see that while I only stuffed Zucchini and Bell Pepper, I added a bit of Tomato.
 Any left over stuffing is a wonderful addition to a salad or a quick snack on its own.

 In a large saute pan, heat the oil over medium heat.
 Add the carrot and chopped onion and sweat about five minutes.
 Add the chopped mushrooms, and the reserved diced vegetables, along with the garlic to the pan.
 Season the vegetables with salt and pepper.
 Cook until the vegetables are nearly tender, about five minutes; they’ll cook more inside the stuffed vegetables.

 If the vegetables start to stick or dry out too much, add a bit of water to the pan.
 Add the bulgar to the sautéed vegetables.
 Stir in the chopped tarragon or oregano.
 Taste for salt and pepper at this point and add if necessary.